Observation of an Accreting Planetary-Mass Companion with Signs of Disk-Disk Interaction in Orion: Extraction of the spectral energy distribution

-Fig.\ref{fig:SED} shows the spectral energy distribution (SED) of V2376 Ori b extracted from HST-ACS/WFC and JWST-NIRCam images.
-The flux arising from V2376 Ori b is contaminated by the background nebular emission from the ONC (see Fig.~\ref{fig:kaleidoscope} {\bf C}) and by the diffraction spikes of V2376 Ori (see, e.g., Fig.~\ref{fig:kaleidoscope} {\bf F}, {\bf G}).
+Figure \ref{fig:SED} shows the SED of V2376 Ori b extracted from HST-ACS/WFC and JWST-NIRCam images.
+The flux arising from V2376 Ori b is contaminated by the background nebula emission from the ONC (see Fig.~\ref{fig:kaleidoscope} {\bf C}) and by the diffraction pattern (PSF) due to V2376 Ori (see, e.g. Fig.~\ref{fig:kaleidoscope} {\bf F}, {\bf G}).
 The nebular emission is estimated using the \texttt{Background2D} function from the \texttt{Photutils} Python library\footnote{https://photutils.readthedocs.io/en/2.1.0/user\_guide/index.htm}.
 We use 50$\times$50 pixel boxes to create a low-resolution map with a sigma-clipping of three, which is then filtered with a 2D median filter of 5$\times$5 pixels and interpolated to obtain the final 2D background.
 The images are then subtracted from this 2D background.
-Next we use three different approaches to remove the contribution of the diffraction spikes: \begin{enumerate} \item For each image, we subtract a version rotated by 180° around the stellar center, so that every diffraction spike is canceled by its counterpart on the opposite side of the star. \item We subtract each image by its symmetric counterpart along the X-detector axis, and along the Y-detector axis.
+Next we use three different approaches to remove the contribution of the diffraction spikes: \begin{enumerate} \item For each image, we subtract a version rotated by 180° around the stellar center, so that every diffraction spike is cancelled by its counterpart on the opposite side of the star. \item We subtract each image by its symmetric counterpart along the X-detector axis, and along the Y-detector axis.
 We then average the results obtained along both axes. \item We use the \texttt{STPSF} python package\footnote{https://stpsf.readthedocs.io/en/latest/} to create a stellar PSF model for each JWST-NIRCam filter and then subtract it directly from the corresponding image.
-This method is only used for the JWST NIRCam dataset. \end{enumerate} Finally, the on-source flux in each background-subtracted and PSF corrected image is extracted using the \texttt{AperturePhotometry} function from the \texttt{Photutils} library with an aperture radius of 0.08'' centered on V2376 Ori b, which is shown in Fig.~\ref{fig:kaleidoscope} ({\bf G}) with the red dashed circle.
+This method is only used for the JWST NIRCam dataset. \end{enumerate} Finally, the on-source flux in each background-subtracted and PSF corrected image is extracted using the \texttt{AperturePhotometry} function from the \texttt{Photutils} library with an aperture radius of 0.08'' centered on V2376 Ori b, which is shown in Fig.~\ref{fig:kaleidoscope} ({\bf G}) with the dashed red circle.
 The final flux in a given filter is the mean of the fluxes obtained for the different PSF subtraction methods.
+Figure~\ref{fig:SED_comparison} presents the observed emissions at the position of the companion, at a position symmetric to that of the companion wrt to the star representing the contribution from the PSF (+background) at the companion position, and the emission from background nebula.
+The background nebula contributes to the on-source flux at a level of less than $5~\%$ in most filters (except the F187N filter at 1.87~µm where this contribution is $\sim~24~\%$).
+The stellar PSF contributes to at most $\sim~30~\%$ of the on-source flux.
+This shows that the on-source flux is mainly affected by the stellar PSF rather than by the background nebular emission, but still largely dominated by emission from V2376 Ori b itself.
+Since the PSF and background contributions are both smaller than the flux of V2376 Ori b, we expect that residual emission after subtraction contributes to at most a few $\%$.}